 We protect safety.

-We have organized high traffic areas within our facilities to allow for the appropriate physical distancing and we are keeping patients 6 feet from one another.
-We have rearranged equipment at our outpatient centers to ensure 6 feet of separation and we are utilizing private treatment rooms for patients when appropriate or upon request.
+We are keeping patients 6 feet from one another.
+The equipment at our outpatient centers is spaced out to minimize contact with others and we are utilizing private treatment rooms for patients when appropriate or upon request.

 - We are also able to connect you with your loved one or a member of their care team using technology.
 Please ask about this option.

 We are creatively using modern-day technology to keep patients connected with their loved ones and healthcare providers.